 Complete Initial Intake, provide referrals where needed to outside agencies, complete Comprehensive Client Assessments, development of Individual Service Plan for at-risk and homeless households.
 Determines level of service requirements and refer to appropriate programs to support needs of clients.
 Ensures prompt access and client flow into and across programs.

 • Completes all required intakes/assessments following Comprehensive’s guidelines and agency polices for content, format and timeliness.

-• Obtains appropriate and essential information during client intake.
+• Obtains appropriate and essential documentation and information from clients.

-• Establishes rapport with clients and obtain and document the essential data as required by program funders and agency.
+• Establishes rapport with clients and obtain the essential data as required by program funders and agency.

 • Interprets data to establish and substantiate eligibility for services.